DanieleBerna/rez-go/README.md

-# red-rez
+# rez-go

-**red-rez (*red*istributable *rez*) is a script used to create a working rez system on a Windows machine regardless of any previously installed Python version.
+**rez-go is a script used to create a working rez system on a Windows machine regardless of any previously installed Python version.**
-The created folder can be copy-pasted on other machines too and, with a few hacks, work without issues or complex setup processes.**

 ## Introduction

 At our studio we use different DCCs, but mostly 3dsmax, Blender and Unreal Engine 4.
-Custom tools can spped up the development and improve our pipeline, but each software uses it's own Python version: managing packages and modules by hand is a pain.
+Custom tools can speed up the development and improve our pipeline, but each software uses it's own Python version: managing packages and modules by hand is a pain.
-So one day, suggested by some community members, I decided to solve this problem with *rez*.
+So I decided to solve this problem with *rez*.
 When I tried to setup rez for the first time on the office Windows machine I encountered some issues, mostly due to some messy Python installation already present on the PC.
 I wanted to install the tool on other machines but every person had his personal setup and manage every specific case by hand was quite tedious.